allenc125789/ESP32-BasicDistance/README.md

 ### - Transmitter
   3) Replace the MAC address in transmitter.ino's code with the new one you recieved, then upload the edited transmitter.ino to your second ESP32C3.

-You'll be able to monitor output through console to confirm functionality.
+You'll then be able to monitor output through console to confirm functionality.

 ## Distance Calculation
 (Will depend on the antenna used.
 These calculations will use this [Seeed Studio Antenna](https://media-cdn.seeedstudio.com/media/catalog/product/cache/bb49d3ec4ee05b6f018e93f896b8a25d/5/-/5-113991114-xiao-esp32s3-45fontall_1.jpg))